Forcepoint/fp-pta-ansible-docker-selenium-grid-node-chrome/README.md

 ## Requirements

-You have a working Selenium Grid Hub.
+You have a working Selenium Grid Hub and the host is setup as a docker host.

 ## Role Variables